itsfranrose/terminal/README.md

 ### Description
 This repo contains my terminal shell scripts located at ~/Studio/Terminal.

-`sourcer.sh` is a bash script that if called, given a directory as a positional argument, it would `source` bash files that their name ends with `.rc` found within directories that end with `.d`, **recursively**.

-If `sourcer.sh` were called from the `.bashrc` file or the `.zshrc` file, every `*.rc` bash script would run and the opened termianl would have access to all the result produced by them.
+I source env at login in `.profile`. be warned that since I mainly use zsh, there may be some code that is only zsh compatible, but I doubt that that's the case; usually my codes are bash-like.

+`src.zsh` calls the appropriate script from `src/`, and each script sources the appropriate code and takes the code root directory and `-v` (verbose) as args. for nested scripts in each section, sourcers only go down in directories that end with `.d` so as to allow some development flexibility; and also the files that each sourcer looks for should end with - `.env` for environment variables in `env/`, `.zsh` for aliases, and `.rc` for modules.

+`zim.zsh` just sources the aliases and modules and integrates in `zimfw`.

 ### TODOS
 - cleanup deprecated directory
-- migrate the TODOS to this readme file
 - create documentation for the scripts.
     - Or dynamically add those documentation to here, or another relevant readme file.